 “The afternoons were fantastic — we were very lucky to have local people take us out or I doubt we would have found these beautiful places.” — Alexandra Brammer

-So, if you’re interested in studying ancient Sri Lankan medicinal practice get in touch with us today by filling out the short enquiry form at the bottom of this page, or call the team on +44 (0)1273 974634.
+So, if you’re interested in studying ancient medicinal practice in Sri Lanka get in touch with us today by filling out the short enquiry form, or choose your discipline to read more about our elective placements abroad.